hearkelly/tesla/cast.md

 ### Ebon Moss-Bachrach *as* Anital Szigeti

 - Longtime friend and co-worker of Tesla
-- Claimed to witness Tesla's boyhood visualization (ie, drawing in the sand) of a power system for alternating current
+- Claimed to witness Tesla's early visualization (ie, drawing in the sand) of a power system for alternating current
 - Link: [IMDb Record]() for Ebon Moss-Bachrach

 ### Jim Gaffigan *as* George Westinghouse